Title: Credit for Prior Learning

 - International credits may qualify for credit for prior learning if the international credits are deemed comparable to credits offered by Nicolet College.
 Students seeking credit for international coursework must provide an official evaluation of academic credentials which has been completed by an approved organization/association.

-The Registrar, in conjunction with the appropriate Academic Advisor and program faculty, will conduct the transfer credit evaluation.
+The Registrar, in conjunction with the appropriate Academic Advisor/Success Coach and program faculty, will conduct the transfer credit evaluation.
 Transfer credits do not count toward the minimum number of credits students must earn at Nicolet College (refer to the Maximum Amount of Credit for Prior Learning section of this policy).

 Advanced Standing with Credit